Anarchism in Chile: Demonstrations

 One of the first conflicts triggered by the anarchists was "the Great Boatmen Strike" of 1890, which took place in Iquique, Antofagasta, Valparaíso, Concepción and other smaller ports.
 A strike broke out in Valparaíso in 1903 at the South American Steamboat Company (CSV), which was suppressed violently, causing the workers to react by setting fire to the company's headquarters.

 In 1905, a spontaneous workers' movement took place in Santiago, encouraged by the anarchists.
 It came to be known as the Red Week.
-The movement started as a consequence of an unjustified repression by the police of a rally of protest against taxes on imported meat.
+The movement started as a consequence of an unjustified repression by the police of a rally protesting against taxes on imported meat.
 The fierce repression and clashes with the police resulted in the deaths of around 200 workers.
 The indignation of the workers grew stronger and stronger, and most of the labour unions went on general strike.
 The government declared a state of siege and called upon the army to suppress the movement.
-The crowds attempted to take over the governmental palace, and even though they did not manage this, the city remained under their control.
+The crowds attempted to take over the governmental palace, and even though they did not succeed, the city remained under their control.

 The response of the government was to increase the repression and to persecute the revolutionary anarchists and syndicalists who were the leaders of the movement.
 However, anarchist activity was still on the rise.
 The anarchist newspaper El Alba condemned the acts in an edition released in October 1905: "The people have been assassinated with rage and malice by the young horde of the bourgeoisie.
 More than 500 citizens have been murdered vilely and cowardly, and more than 1500 were injured".

 In 1906 a general strike was declared in Antofagasta, run by the railroad workers.
-On 21 December 1907, the strike aimed at improving the pay of the saltpetre miners in Iquique ended in a massacre carried out by the authorities, known as the Santa María School massacre.
+On 21 December 1907, the strike aimed at improving the pay of the saltpetre (nitrate) miners in Iquique ended in a massacre carried out by the authorities, known as the Santa María School massacre.
 It was there that the army fired into the crowd that had gathered in Santa María square, killing around 3000 people, among them workers, women, and children.
+Spanish anarchist Antonio Ramón attempted to assassinate Roberto Silva Renard in revenge.